laurencelundblade/QCBOR/README.md

 ## Characteristics

-**Implemented in C with minimal dependecy** – Only dependencies are C99, <stdint.h>, <stddef.h>, <stdbool.h> and <string.h> making it highly
+**Implemented in C with minimal dependency** – Only dependencies are C99, <stdint.h>, <stddef.h>, <stdbool.h> and <string.h> making it
-portable.
+  highly portable.
 There are no #ifdefs to be configured at all.

 **Focused on C / native data representation** – Simpler code because there is no support for encoding/decoding to/from JSON, pretty printing, diagnostic notation...
 Only encoding from native C representations and decoding to native C representations is supported.

 **Small simple memory model** – Malloc is not needed.
 The encode context is 136 bytes, decode context is 104 bytes and the